Will PEX Piping Burst When It Freezes?

 How Do I Keep Water From Freezing In PEX Pipes?

-• Electrical Heat Tape: Electrical heat tape can be used to keep segments of pipe above freezing.
-The heat tape is typically controlled via a thermostat, and will only kick in below preset temperatures.
-It is important to match the correct type of heat tape for your specific pipe type.
-Heat tape is particularly useful for pipe passing through uninsulated areas, where a re-route isn't feasible.
+• Electrical Heat Tape: Electrical heat tape can keep sections of pipe above freezing.
+It is typically controlled by a thermostat and activates only when temperatures drop below a preset level.
+It's important to use the correct type of heat tape for your specific pipe material.
+Heat tape is especially useful for pipes running through uninsulated areas where rerouting isn't feasible.

-• Insulate your pipes: Insulating your PEX pipes can help to keep the water inside them from freezing.
-You can use foam insulation sleeves or tape to wrap around the pipes.
-It is also worth insulating particularly cold areas such as attic spaces and basements.
+• Insulate Your Pipes: Insulating your PEX pipes helps prevent the water inside them from freezing.
+Use foam insulation sleeves or tape to wrap around the pipes.
+It's also beneficial to insulate particularly cold areas such as attics and basements.

-• Let your faucets drip: If you're concerned about your PEX pipes freezing, you can let your faucets drip slightly overnight.
-This can help relieve pressure that may build up in the pipes and prevent them from bursting, while keeping the water moving inside of your pipes.
-This is especially important for pipes located outside or in uninsulated attic spaces.
+• Let Your Faucets Drip: If you're concerned about your PEX pipes freezing, let your faucets drip slightly overnight.
+This helps relieve pressure that may build up in the pipes, reducing the risk of bursting while keeping water moving.
+This is especially important for pipes located outside or in uninsulated attics.

-• Install Frost-Free Sillcocks: A Frost-Free Sillcock is a type of freeze-proof valve that prevents your outdoor hose bibs (aka spigot or sillcock) from bursting due to freezing.
+• Install Frost-Free Sillcocks: A Frost-Free Sillcock is a freeze-proof valve that prevents outdoor hose bibs (also known as spigots or sillcocks) from bursting due to freezing temperatures.

-By following these steps, you can help to lower the chances of the water in your PEX tubing from freezing and resulting in breaks in the pipes.
+By following these steps, you can lower the risk of frozen water in your PEX tubing, reducing the chances of pipe damage.

-If you would like to know more about re-routing your plumbing to avoid the problems that come with extreme weather conditions, we can help advise you on your best options.
+If you'd like to learn more about rerouting your plumbing to prevent issues caused by extreme weather, we can help.
 Contact us today for a free consultation.

 TOC